railsuser2014/openobject-doc-book-en/source/book/4/4_12_Services/4_12_Services_planning.rst

 directly assigned to a user or left unassigned.
 Each employee then chooses the task that he or she will do next, based on the plans and the relative priorities of the tasks.

+.. _fig-srvplantime:

 .. figure::  images/service_planning_time.png
    :align: center

-   *Monthly planning for work time of each employee.*
+   *Monthly planning for work time of each employee*

-The figure shows a monthly planning session where plans are being made for each employee to spend a number of days' work on various different projects.
+The figure :ref:`fig-srvplantime` shows a monthly planning session where plans are being made for each employee to spend a number of days' work on various different projects.

-In this time-focused planning approach, clients' priorities don't figure in the planning any more, but are explicit in the task list instead.
+In this time-focused planning approach, clients' priorities don't feature in the planning any more, but are explicit in the task list instead.
 So this approach helps you separate the planning of human resources on projects from the task prioritization within a project.